 Each branch of sports fighting indeed contribute greater skills in that sport and its limitation require better performance from its athletes, but if you know “all” the short cuts you might just finish the job first without even sweating.

-If however you have a limited Martial Art that use let’s say only punching or only kicking or only throws and arm bar was able to use these techniques successfully at all ranges they would had needed to train against proficient opponent in all ranges and all skills and test the system to work consistently.
+To use a limited Martial Art that uses let’s say only punching or only kicking or only throws and arm bar and to be able to use these techniques successfully at all ranges, you would had needed to train against proficient opponent in all ranges and all skills and test the system to work consistently.

-Just because in an MMA fight you had a boxer fight Jujitsu or a Muay Thai fight a boxer or a wrestler fight a boxer or just one participant that had more skills than the other in one area.
+In a MMA fight you had a boxer fight Jujitsu, or a Muay Thai fight a boxer, or a wrestler fight a boxer, or just one participant that had more skills than the other in one area.